Prof. Sarah Whitehouse

 Constanze Roitzheim worked with me as an RA funded by an EPSRC grant, held jointly with Andy Baker of the University of Glasgow.
 The project was "Rigidity Theorems in Stable Homotopy Theory".
 She is now based in Kent.

-I currently have three Ph.D. students, Gemma Halliwell, Shadman Kareem and Will Mycroft.
+I currently have two Ph.D. students, Dan Graves and Gemma Halliwell.

-Four PhD students have completed their theses under my supervision: M-J Strong completed her Ph.D. thesis with me in 2008, Tony Hignett in 2009, Laura Stanley in 2011 and Khairia Mira in 2012.
+Six PhD students have completed their theses under my supervision: M-J Strong completed her Ph.D. thesis with me in 2008, Tony Hignett in 2009, Laura Stanley in 2011, Khairia Mira in 2012, Shadman Kareem in 2018 and Will Mycroft in 2018.

 General information for prospective graduate students is available.
 If you are interested in doing a Ph.D. with me, please don't hesitate to get in touch.